Callme2YC/Caf-Anima-Matris-Project/Models/Predictive Model of Washed Fermentation Process/README.md

 - **Predicted SCA Score:** 85.1402

 ## Notes:
-Based on the model the team has trained and saved, we've developed a simple and user-friendly chatbot for clients to deploy, ensuring sustainability and ease of use.
-For more details, please refer to the video in the folder demonstrates how to use the chatbot effectively
+Based on the model the team has trained and saved, There is a simple and user-friendly chatbot developed for clients to deploy, ensuring sustainability and ease of use.
+For more details, please refer to the video in the **"Chatbots" folder** demonstrates how to use the chatbot effectively.